wix-incubator/bunyamin/README.md

 - Multiple log levels, including `fatal`, `error`, `warn`, `info`, `debug`, and `trace`.
 - Customizable metadata for logging events, including event categories and custom properties.
 - Support for logging duration events, with the ability to stack events and mark them as completed.
-- Aggregation of multi-process logs for advanced users.
+- Aggregation of multi-process logs for advanced use scenarios.

 ## Getting Started